ReggieScript/100-days-of-python/README.md

 ## Day 53 - Zillow data extraction (20/02/2023)
 Fun to do.
 I feel like I can obtain more data If I can handle to click the next page.

+## Day 54 -- Flask introduction (21/02/2023)
+More than a project, today was about learning flask basics and function decorators.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.